Ed Miliband has revealed that Labour would scrap the controversial 'bedroom tax' if his party won the next General Election.

 Treasury minister Sajid Javid claimed that Mr Miliband's pledge showed he was "too weak to deliver" on his disciplined borrowing promise.

-In a survey of more than 2,000 adults, 79 per cent of Labour supporters said they wanted the policy scrapped, while 65 per cent of voters planning to support the Liberal Democrats in 2015 wanted it to be dropped.
+In a survey of more than 2,000 adults, 79 per cent of supporters said they wanted the policy scrapped, while 65 per cent of voters planning to support the Liberal Democrats in 2015 wanted it to be dropped.